If you are a student experiencing an unanticipated financial challenge, the Student Support Foundation may be able to provide help.

-- Requests are accepted the week before the start of a semester through the week before finals each semester.
+- Requests are accepted at the start of a semester through the week before finals each semester.
 A student board reviews and decides on all applications when school is in session.

 - Examples of items that can be funded with a grant:

 - Initial payment toward a future emergency medical expense